Germ theory denialism: History

+Related to this is the disproven premise that viruses are the result of bodily damage caused by unwholesome habits or lifestyle.

+Mary Baker Eddy, founder of the Christian Science church, was another prominent germ theory denialist.
+When asked in an interview by the New York Herald whether she "reject[ed] utterly the bacteria theory of the propagation of disease", she replied, "Entirely," adding, "If I harbored that idea about a disease, I should think myself in danger of catching it.”
+Christian Scientists deny the material reality of disease and rely solely on prayer for healing.

 Terrain theory

 The terrain theory is a variation of Béchamp's ideas that is also an obsolete medical theory that held that diseases were caused by the composition of the body.
 The "terrain", will attract germs to come as scavengers of the weakened or poorly defended tissue.
 Béchamp believed that the pH of the body is important, and that an acidic pH will attract germs and an alkaline pH will repel them.
 Pasteur disproved spontaneous generation with a series of experiments in the 1870s.

-However, understanding the cause of a sickness does not always immediately lead to effective treatment of sickness, and the great decline in mortality during the 19th century stemmed mostly from improvements in hygiene and cleanliness.
+However, understanding the causes of sickness does not always immediately lead to effective treatment of sickness, and the great decline in mortality during the 19th century stemmed mostly from improvements in hygiene and sanitation.
 In fact, one of the first movements to deny the germ theory, the Sanitary Movement, was nevertheless central in developing America's public health infrastructure.
 Providing clean water and sanitation reduced the environment for pathogens to develop, and mortality rates fell dramatically.

 Status

-Germ theory denialism is counter to over a century of experiments and practical observations, and the prevailing opinion of most doctors and scientists.
+Germ theory denialism is counter to over a century of experiments and practical observations, and the prevailing opinion of almost all doctors and scientists.

-GTD has significant overlap with chiropractic practice.
-Many chiropractors believe immunity to be a function of spine alignment and of the brain's ability to communicate efficiently with the body and that it has little to nothing to do with external pathogens.

-A common thread among many alternative medicine proponents is opposition to vaccines, and some use GTD to justify their claims.
+A common thread among many alternative medicine proponents is opposition to vaccines, and some use their disbelief in germ theory to justify their claims.
 Germ theory deniers make many claims about the biological underpinnings of the theory and the historical record that are at odds with what most modern scientists and historians accept.
 Another claim from the anti-vaccine community involves the theory that all diseases are caused by toxins due to inadequate diet and health practices.